VirtualPlanetaryLaboratory/vplanet/examples/HabEvapCore/README.rst

 .. code-block:: bash

-    vplanet vpl.in

-Repeat process for each sub-directory: HEC/cpl, HEC/no_ocean, HEC/ocean, HEC/env_ocean.

-Once the simulations are finished, run
+To run the simulations and make the plot:

 .. code-block:: bash